pivotal/docs-tap/scst-scan/tanzu-supply-chain/scan-2-0-with-tanzu-supply-chain-overview.hbs.md

 ## <a id="supply-chain-usage"></a>Integrating into a Tanzu Supply Chain

-The SCST - Scan 2.0 component defines how to scan a container image with a scan solution using the generic Kubernetes custom resource `ImageVulnerabilityScan`.
+The SCST - Scan 2.0 component defines how to scan a container image with a scan solution by using the generic Kubernetes custom resource `ImageVulnerabilityScan`.
 This provides a generic interface that allows you to declare how Tanzu Application Platform executes a scan on a container image for a container image scan solution.